Victor N. Bird

 In October of 2012 absorbed additional duties as the Grants Administrator for the Commission.
 In August of 2015, she was promoted to the Chief Operations Officer.
 Mitchell oversees all of the financial aspects of the agency as well as the day-to-day operations.
 Learning the varying aspects of the Commission has provided a greater appreciation for the industry, enriching her love for flying!
 Mitchell enjoys serving at her church, sewing/crafting, and spending time with friends and family, which includes 4 of the greatest grandchildren on earth!

 Grayson Ardies has been working for the Oklahoma Aeronautics Commission since August 2009.
 He started as an Aviation Program Manager conducting airport and pavement inspections at Oklahoma’s public-use, general aviation airports to provide each community with a foundation for the federal and state capital planning process.
-In 2016 he became Manager of the Airport Development Division to oversee the development of the Commission’s Three-year Capital Improvement Program which directs approximately $18 million of federal, state, and local funding per year.
+In 2016 he became Manager of the Airport Development Division to oversee the development of the Commission’s Five-year Airport Construction Program which directs approximately $18 million of federal, state, and local funding per year.
 As head of the Division, he oversees program managers that conduct airport inspections, airspace zoning reviews in accordance with the State’s Aircraft Pilot and Passenger Protection Act, implement the state’s anemometer tower marking law, and provide assistance to airports with their development, operation, and technical documents.
 He currently serves as the agency’s UAS coordinator and as project lead for the statewide aviation economic impact study.
+Ardies was named Deputy Director in January of 2019.
 Grayson graduated from the University of Oklahoma with a degree in Aviation Management with double minors in Business Administration and Air Traffic Control.
 As part of his education at the aviation program he also received a commercial pilot’s license with single and multi-engine instrument ratings and is a certified flight instructor.

 Grants Administrator/Executive Assistant to the Director